Protecting ecosystems – without having to wait for World Environment Day

 -

-Do you need more clothes and more gadgets?
-Try donating what you no longer use to second-hand institutions or stores, repair and reuse, share and borrow.
+Do you really need more clothes and more gadgets?
+It is possible to renew your wardrobe in a sustainable way.
+Try donating what you no longer use to second-hand institutions or stores, and repair and reuse, share and borrow.
 It does not cost anything.

 -